PASSAGE11

 iv

 The invulnerable tūī, wings tucked and torso scraping the ground, cries ‘Look mum, no hands’.
-Inside the meditation cell, similar in hue, the same bird hangs down by an narrow inscrutable thread.
+Inside the meditation cell, similar in hue, the same bird hangs upside down on a bare inscrutable thread.

 .

-The tūī, in half-rotation on the slender [flax stem], enjoys the earthly realm where it resolves to linger, wondering whether the fact’s sufficient to pontificate upon or how else it might be spun.
+The tūī, in half-rotation on the slender [flax stem], enjoys the earthly realm where it resolves to linger, wondering whether the fact’s sufficient to pontificate upon or how else to spin it.

 .